M1841 12-pounder howitzer: American Civil War

-The Battle of Antietam on 17 September 1862 was fought in the eastern theater.
-At Antietam, there were 44 12-pounder howitzers in the Confederate Army of Northern Virginia while the Army of the Potomac employed only three.
-The Union 8th Massachusetts Light Artillery (Cook's) was armed with two 12-pounder howitzers and four 12-pounder James rifles, while Simmond's Battery Kentucky Light Artillery had one 12-pounder howitzer, two 20-pounder Parrott rifles, and three 10-pounder Parrott rifles.
+The Battle of Antietam on 17 September 1862 was fought in the Eastern Theater.
+At Antietam, there were forty-four 12-pounder howitzers in the Confederate Army of Northern Virginia while the Army of the Potomac employed only three.
+The Union 8th Massachusetts Light Artillery (Cook's) was armed with two 12-pounder howitzers and four 12-pounder James rifles, while Simmond's Kentucky Battery had one 12-pounder howitzer, two 20-pounder Parrott rifles, and three 10-pounder Parrott rifles.
 Curiously, the Kentucky unit's howitzer was cast iron and probably a captured piece.
-The Confederate 4th Battery Washington Artillery (Eshleman's) was armed with two 12-pounder howitzers and two 6-pounder field guns.
+To take one example of a Confederate unit, the 4th Battery Washington Artillery (Eshleman's) was armed with two 12-pounder howitzers and two 6-pounder field guns.

-The Battle of Gettysburg on 1–3 July 1863 was also fought in the east.
-At Gettysburg, 64 of 65 Federal batteries were armed with the same weapons; the only mixed battery was Sterling's 2nd Connecticut Light Artillery Battery.
-Sterling's Battery was armed with four James rifles and two 12-pounder howitzers.
+The Battle of Gettysburg on 1–3 July 1863 was also fought in the East.
+At Gettysburg, 64 of 65 Federal batteries were armed with the same weapons.
+The only mixed battery was Sterling's 2nd Connecticut Battery. which included two 12-pounder howitzers.
 Ames and Alger manufactured the last bronze 12-pounder howitzers in 1861–62.
-Wartime records show that out-of-date artillery pieces migrated from the east to the west in the US Army.
+Wartime records show that out-of-date artillery pieces migrated from the east to the west in the U.S. Army.
+On 30 June 1863, the Union Army of the Cumberland counted 220 artillery pieces of which 10 were 12-pounder howitzers, while the Army of the Ohio had 72 artillery pieces including no 12-pounder howitzers.

+In early 1863, the 12-pounder howitzer was still one of the primary artillery pieces in the Confederate Army of Tennessee, but was being out-performed by more modern artillery.
+As of March 1863, the Army of Tennessee had 123 cannon, of which 40 were 12-pounder howitzers and another forty were obsolete 6-pounder guns.
+In contrast, the opposing Union army had 181 guns in May, of which only 27 were either 12-pounder howitzers or 6-pounder guns.
+While the Confederates were seeking to modernize their artillery, the Army of Tennessee was still armed with 28 12-pounder howitzers and a further 22 6-pounder guns in November 1863, and that army had 36 12-pounder howitzers in service in May 1864, although that number fell to 12 by September 1864.